 #6 Take regular breaks on long distance journeys

 Road trips often involve driving for long distances and can easily lead to driver fatigue.
 This significantly reduces your reaction time, awareness of potential hazards and ability to focus on the road.
 Stop for a coffee, ramp up the music or help keep the driver engaged if they’re sleepy.

 Further advice on heading overseas

-Beyond insurance for your rental car, taking care of your personal medical coverage is also key.
-If you’d like to ensure that you’ll get quality medical care at your preferred medical facility should anything go wrong while overseas, an international private medical insurance plan is the best option.
+Besides insurance for your rental car, taking care of your medical coverage is also a key priority.
+If you’d like to ensure that you’ll get quality medical care at your preferred medical facility should anything go wrong, an international private medical insurance plan is the best option while travelling overseas.
 As its name suggests, this type of insurance offers healthcare services virtually anywhere in the world (some exclude the US).
 It’s the perfect health insurance plan for globetrotters.

 Contact the insurance specialists at Pacific Prime Singapore for questions about travel insurance, international private medical insurance and more.

 Get the latest events, stories and special offers